Breast Cancer is the most common type of cancer among women in Singapore, with numbers on the rise. This Singaporean woman shares her story

 One year post-surgery, I would say that I have not regained my physical strength back yet – I get tired easily, but then again it could be that I have not been exercising much post-cancer.

 That I have recovered and everything is finally back to normal after one and a half years.
 I was studying for a part-time degree before diagnosis and I had to put my studies on hold for a year.
 My classmates had already graduated by the time I resumed my course last year.
 My last module had finally completed last week and I am so glad to be finally graduating!

-Congratulations, Tracy, and thank you for sharing your story!
+Thank you for sharing your story Tracy!

 Breast Cancer Awareness Month: 2018 Events in Singapore

 My Breast Cancer Story: Mother of Three Linda Ng